What Attracts Bats to Your Property?

 5. Where Are They Roosting?

-If You have got bats living on your house and you want them out, the very first thing you will need to do is determine where they’re roosting.
+If you have got bats living in your house and you want them out, the very first thing you will need to do is determine where they’re roosting.
 Grab a chair and sit outside a few evenings with an eye to the sky.
 Are they from the trees?
 Around your house?
 Your neighbors homes?
 Create a list of every place they may be roosting according to your observation.

 The next step is to go out during the day and examine all of the structures you’ve identified as possible roosting areas.
 Make a list of every opening larger than 1/23 in diameter and keep an eye out for telltale signs of bat habitation.
 You may notice dark, pellet-like droppings on walls and around areas where they roost as well as dark smudges and stains in places that they come into direct contact.